sailuh/causal_commit_flow_docs/pages/8_null_features_prior_to_bootstrapped_search.md

 ---
 layout: default
-title: Null Variables Prior to Bootstrapped Search
+title: Null Features Prior to Bootstrapped Search
 parent: Home
 nav_order: 8
 ---

-## 8. Determining Which Null Variables to Add Prior to Bootstrapped Search
+## 8. Determining Which Null Features to Add Prior to Bootstrapped Search

+### 8.1 Null Features

-When a dataset doesn’t have too many variables, we usually create one null variable for each existing variable; however, with 133 variables, a bootstrapped search could take a while and so might interpreting its results, and so in our situation we will generate null variables for only a subset of the original variables.
+When a dataset doesn’t have too many features, we usually create one null feature for each existing feature; however, with 133 features, a bootstrapped search could become prohibitively time expensive, including its results interpretation.
+Therefore, we will generate null features for only a subset of the original features.
 But which subset?
-Taking inventory of our variables, we have 133 variables consisting of the Start variable (the date when a time period started), the set of 9 sociotechnical and output variables for the current time period, the corresponding set of 9 variables for the next time period, and the 114 binarized variables (id-of-the-CVE-being-remediated indicator variables).
-We will create a null variable for each of the first 19 variables but only a small selection of the 114 binarized variables.
+Taking inventory of our features, we have 133 features:

+ * Start feature (the date when a time period started)
+ * Set of 9 sociotechnical and output features for the current time period
+ * Set of 9 features for the next time period
+ * Set of 114 binarized features (id-of-the-CVE-timeline indicator features)

+We will create a null feature for each of the first 19 features but only a small selection of the 114 binarized features.

-First, we conduct an initial screen to divide CVEs into two subsets: (1) those CVEs that seem to have no notable causally idiosyncratic role (their causal relationship to socio-technical variables and worker-rate variables seems about the same as most other CVEs)—for such variables we won’t bother to generate a null variable as there’s perhaps nothing too unique going on that’s notably different from any other CVE from a causal perspective and thus not much to be gained from creating a corresponding null variable; and (2) those CVEs that do seem to be causally interesting and different from the others.
+First, we conduct an initial screen to divide CVEs into two subsets: (1) those CVEs that seem to have no notable causally idiosyncratic role (their causal relationship to socio-technical features and worker-rate features seems about the same as most other CVEs)—for such features we won’t bother to generate a null feature as there’s perhaps nothing too unique going on that’s notably different from any other CVE from a causal perspective and thus not much to be gained from creating a corresponding null feature; and (2) those CVEs that do seem to be causally interesting and different from the others.

 Toward splitting the CVEs in the above-described way, we perform an initial screen.
-This initial screening will also involve bootstrapping but here the intent is just to give multiple chances for a causal edge to appear with the binarized (CVE id) variable representing that CVE.
-For example, we might perform Causal Discovery with bootstrapping set to just 10 samples, and then drop any variable that fails to have any edge whatsoever in this quick search across 10 samples.
+This initial screening will also involve bootstrapping but here the intent is just to give multiple chances for a causal edge to appear with the binarized (CVE id) feature representing that CVE.
+For example, we might perform Causal Discovery with bootstrapping set to just 10 samples, and then drop any feature that fails to have any edge whatsoever in this quick search across 10 samples.
 Before presenting the results of this, we backup to discuss the tool being used.

+### 8.2.
+Tetrad

 To facilitate causal discovery (also known as “search”) throughout, we employed the Tetrad tool maintained at Carnegie Mellon University and the University of Pittsburgh.
 Various resources provide detailed descriptions of the tool and various features and algorithms, including these: